Higher Order Automatic Differentiation of Higher Order Functions

 Finally, we emphasise that we have chosen the neural network~(\ref{eqn:network}) as our running example mainly for its simplicity.
-Indeed one would typically use reverse-mode AD to train neural networks in practice.
-There are many other examples of AD outside the neural networks literature: AD is useful whenever derivatives need to be calculated on high dimensional spaces.
+Indeed, one would typically use reverse-mode AD to train neural networks in practice.
+There are many other examples of AD outside the neural networks literature: AD is useful whenever derivatives need to be calculated in high-dimensional spaces.
 This includes optimization problems more generally, where the derivative is passed to a gradient descent method (e.g.~\cite{robbins1951stochastic,kiefer1952stochastic,qian1999momentum,kingma2014adam,duchi2011adaptive,liu1989limited}).
-Optimization problems involving higher order functions naturally show up in the calculus of variations and its applications in physics, where one typically looks for a function minimizing a certain integral~\cite{gelfand2000calculus}.
+Optimization problems involving higher-order functions naturally show up in the calculus of variations and its applications in physics, where one typically looks for a function minimizing a certain integral~\cite{gelfand2000calculus}.
 Other applications of AD are in advanced \emph{integration} methods, since derivatives play a role in Hamiltonian Monte Carlo~\cite{neal2011mcmc,hoffman2014no} and variational inference~\cite{kucukelbir2017automatic}.
-Second order methods for gradient-descent have also been extensively studied.
-As the basic second order Newton method requires inverting a high dimentional hessian matrix, several alternatives and approximations have been studied.
-Some of them still require Taylor-like modes of differentiation and require a matrix-vector product where the matrix resembles the hessian or inverse hessian~\cite{knoll2004jacobian, martens2010deep, amari2012differential}.
+Second-order methods for gradient descent have also been extensively studied.
+As the basic second-order Newton method requires inverting a high-dimensional Hessian matrix, several alternatives and approximations have been studied.
+Some of them still require Taylor-like modes of differentiation and require a matrix-vector product where the matrix resembles the Hessian or inverse Hessian~\cite{knoll2004jacobian, martens2010deep, amari2012differential}.